niceyeti/tutornetes/clusters/base_cluster/go_grpc_example/README.md

 This app merely satisfied a few training goals in one:
 1) Build a basic gRPC api
 2) Back an app with postgres in a k8s cluster
+3) Implement a bare-bones integration test/workflow with dockertest

-The (unary) transactional nature of CRUD means this only uses a subset of the capability of gRPC.
+The (unary) transactional nature of a CRUD api means this only uses a subset of the capability of gRPC.
 Oh well.

 ### gRPC Use-Cases